aptech/docs/docs/cc/data-import-and-export.rst

 General data loading
 -------------------------

+.. note:: :doc:`../loadd` and :doc:`../saved` are recommended for most cases when working with the following file types:
+    * GAUSS, SAS, Stata and SPSS datasets.
+    * CSV and Excel files with variable names in the first row.

 ======================       ====================================================================================
 :doc:`../getheaders`            Returns the variable names from a dataset as a string array.
 :doc:`../loadd`                 Loads data into a GAUSS dataframe.
 The supported dataset types are CSV, Excel (XLS, XLSX), HDF5, GAUSS Matrix (FMT), GAUSS Dataset (DAT), Stata (DTA) and SAS (SAS7BDAT, SAS7BCAT).